 Rich lost his own mother as a child and struggled with the prospect of becoming a single parent.
 He still struggles today, especially with Brian, who got into more trouble at home and at school after his mother died.

 But Rich, 45, finds comfort in the record of Carolynne that they created, partly through these photographs.
 One of his and Carolynne's biggest fears was that EJ, the youngest, wouldn't remember his mother.
 That fear motivated Carolynne to hang on and endure painful treatments for as long as she could.
 Now it's up to Rich to make sure her children grow up to be just as strong as she was.

-To see their story in a six-chapter multimedia presentation, go to the Multimedia section
+To see the six-chapter multimedia presentation, go here